1031 Exchange

 The simple answer is yes.

-You can rent out your primary residence or vacation home for a certain time, then complete an exchange.
+You can rent out your primary residence or vacation home for a specific time, then complete an exchange.
 You must provide proof of tenancy by another person.

 How does a like-kind property exchange work?

 You begin by selling your property.
-Then you hand over your proceeds to be escrowed by a qualified intermediary until you buy another property.
-The qualified intermediary uses the funds from the sale of your first property to buy the second property.
+Then, you hand over your proceeds to be escrowed by a qualified intermediary until you buy another property.
+The qualified intermediary uses the funds from selling your first property to buy the second property.

-You have only about 6 months (180 days) to complete your exchange.
-This time frame starts the day you close on the property.
-It ends on the day you buy another property.
+You have only about six months (180 days) to complete your exchange.
+This time frame starts the day you close on the property and ends the day you buy another property.

 Reverse exchanges

 Here is a brilliant hack: a reverse exchange!
-This when you buy a property first, then sell one.
-This can be useful if you see a property you want, but you aren’t sure which you already own property would be the best to sell.
+This involves buying a property first and then selling one.
+It can be useful if you see a property you want but aren’t sure which of your existing properties would be the best to sell.

 What is a qualified intermediary?